 Counsel must also be sensitive to foreign data privacy rules and regulations.
 While US law imposes few restrictions on processing, reviewing and producing documents from company employees resident in the United States, many US investigations involve overseas custodians or business operations.
-In those instances, US counsel should consult with the company's data privacy officer and, as necessary, data privacy counsel before collecting or reviewing data.
-Chinese law, for example, requires that documents undergo state secrets review before transfer from China.
-Many European Union member states also have significant restrictions on the processing and transfer of personal data, a term that can be broadly understood.
+In those instances, US counsel should consult with the company's data privacy officer and, as necessary, data privacy counsel before collecting or reviewing data.10 Chinese law, for example, requires that documents undergo state secrets review before transfer from China.
+Under the General Data Protection Regulation, European Union member states also have significant restrictions on the processing and transfer of personal data, a term that can be broadly understood.
 These and similar restrictions might require document review to be conducted outside the United States.